danielmalmros/shoplist-web/README.md

-Firebase Realtime Database Quickstart
+Shopping list with Firebase
 =============================

-The Firebase Database quickstart demonstrates how to connect to the Firebase Realtime Database and to send and retrieve data through a simple social blogging app.
-It will interoperate with the iOS and Android database quickstarts.
+This is a school project that demonstrats a shopping list that is hooked up to firebase.
+The web-application have a existing Android app that is conneted to firebase to sync the two solutions.

+You can find the Android app [here](https://github.com/danielmalmros/shoplist-android)

 Introduction
 ------------